SteveLauC/Notes/database/Database_System_Concepts/Ch16_Query_Optimization.md

    When n is 10, this number is around 59049.
 Enumerating join orders for 10 relations would result in 17.6 billion options.

+9. Another optimization that can be made is that don't do cartesian product, if 2 relations don't have any join condition linking the 2 relations, then we should not join them while searching for the best plan.

 ## 16.4.2 Cost-Based Optimization with Equivalence Rules
 ## 16.4.3 Heuristics in Optimization